diskordovich/shattercogwiki/content/Grimwild Rulez!.md

 With the _greater effect_ bonus on a critical, **drop 1d** before rolling the pool.
 If no dice dropped on a messy or perfect action roll, **take a secondary effect**.
 If the pool was 1d and it didn't drop, **push yourself** to drop the last die.
 GM can **spend supsense** to do the same.

+### Impact Moves

+Stuff that happens when you roll Messy, Grim or Disaster.
+I can do damage, counter your abilities, complicate the situation, give you a hard choice or deny you something (for immediate future)
+### Supsense

+GM bullshit currency
+I can skip making an Impact Move on a Messy or Grim to gain one, as well as having a couple of other ways to get it

+I can use a suspense at any time to make an impact move.
+I obviously will use it to do bullshit, which is the intended use, actually :з